cshintov/mynotes/_posts/2019-11-02-fun-with-fibonacci.markdown

 #=> prints '1 1 2' to STDOUT.
 {% endhighlight %}
 <br>
 But there is a slight hiccup.
-If we want to find out the fibonacci number of a big number there will be a lot of redundant calculation, which is time consuming and a waste of computation power.
+If we want to find out the fibonacci number of a big number there will be a lot of redundant calculation, which is time consuming, and we get the dreaded exponential growth!

 For example:
 ```